 Teachers play a vital role not only in delivering lessons but also in shaping learners’ lives by nurturing the knowledge, skills, and values that help them succeed within and beyond the classroom.
 This crucial role demands not just teaching competence but also the ability to navigate the increasingly diverse and multicultural realities of today’s educational settings.
 In the Philippines, where students come from varied cultural and social backgrounds, teachers face both the challenge and the opportunity to create learning spaces that respect and celebrate these differences.
 To do this effectively, teachers must maintain their well-being physically, emotionally, and mentally so they can implement teaching strategies that bring out the best in every learner.
 However, the demands of teaching often lead to stress and burnout, which can negatively impact teachers’ performance and their ability to create supportive classrooms.

 Research highlights that cultural intelligence is essential for teachers to manage diverse classrooms effectively.
 For instance, Peköz and Gürşimşek (2020) found that teachers with higher cultural intelligence engage learners from diverse backgrounds more successfully, while Lee and Wee (2021) showed that cultural intelligence helps reduce conflict and fosters collaboration, enabling more inclusive and respectful learning environments.
 Al-Makhamreh et al. (2022) further emphasized that globalization demands teachers embrace inclusivity, adapt to cultural differences, and ensure every learner feels valued.
 Meanwhile, teacher well-being has been linked to effective teaching, as Dearing (2020) noted that teachers who experience well-being are more capable of facilitating meaningful learning experiences, while Hirschle and Gondim (2020) found that high stress levels can hinder performance.
 Teachers’ cultural sensitivity, supported by tolerant and adaptable school cultures, also plays a key role in their ability to relate to students and use multicultural teaching strategies (Garcia & Pantao, 2021).
-Institutional support is critical; the Department of Education (2020) underscored the importance of teacher well-being, especially during crises like the pandemic, and Casanova et al. (2022) confirmed that emotional and social support significantly boosts teachers’ well-being and effectiveness.
+Institutional support is critical; the Department of Education (2020) underscored the importance of teacher well-being, especially during crises like the pandemic, and Casanova et al. (2022) confirmed that emotional and social support significantly boost teachers’ well-being and effectiveness.

 Despite these insights, there remains a clear gap in understanding how cultural intelligence influences the relationship between teachers’ well-being and their teaching competence, especially among Mathematics teachers.
 This gap is particularly evident in Davao Occidental, where localized research on this intersection is limited.
 Therefore, this study proposes to investigate how cultural intelligence can enhance teachers’ well-being and competence in teaching Mathematics.
 By exploring this relationship, the study aims to provide valuable insights that can inform professional development programs, school improvement plans, and policies to support teachers in creating nurturing, inclusive learning environments where every learner feels respected and empowered.
 Addressing this gap is crucial, as supporting teachers’ cultural intelligence and well-being can directly impact their competence and ultimately improve educational outcomes for learners in diverse Philippine classrooms.